zdravkov/kendo-docs/api/mobile/pane.md

 ### navigate

-Fires when pane navigates to a view.
+Triggered when pane navigates to a view.

 #### Event Data